r-kheirbakhsh/Fusion_framework/README.md

 - [README.md](README.md) — Project overview, instructions, and documentation

 ## How to run the code
 The entry point to the framework is the ***train_test.py*** file.
 Ensure that the UCSF dataset (MRI modalities and clinical metadata) is preprocessed and organized as described in the **"Dataset Preparation"**.
-Update the value of the arguments in the ***run_experiments.sh*** script and ensure that the dataset pathes point to your local copies.
+Update the value of the arguments in the ***run_experiments.sh*** script and ensure that the dataset paths point to your local copies.
 The code can be run by:
 ```
 chmod +x run_experiment.sh
 ```
 Training/validation logs are saved to ***log_\<seed\>._log***.
 Model checkpoints and metrics are written to the corresponding experiment directory.
-In addition, the framework uses Wandb for saving the training and validation logs, make sure that you are connected to you Wandb account or change the code to avoid logging there.
+In addition, the framework uses Wandb for saving the training and validation logs.
+Make sure that you are connected to your Wandb account or change the code to avoid logging in there.

 ## References
 <a id="1">[1]</a>
-Calabrese, E., Villanueva-Meyer, J.E., Rudie, J.D., Rauschecker, A.M., Baid, U., Bakas, S., Cha, S., Mongan, J.T. and Hess, C.P., 2022.
+Calabrese, E., Villanueva-Meyer, J.E., Rudie, J.D., Rauschecker, A.M., Baid, U., Bakas, S., Cha, S., Mongan, J.T., and Hess, C.P., 2022.
 The University of California San Francisco preoperative diffuse glioma MRI dataset.
 Radiology: Artificial Intelligence, 4(6), p.e220058.